-A recent survey reports that more Americans are freelancing than ever, currently adding up to 57.3 million people.
+A recent survey by Skillshare reports that more Americans are freelancing than ever, currently adding up to 57.3 million people.
 But is it also easier than ever to be a freelancer?

 Research by Edelman Intelligence highlights that freelancers are both more aware of the upcoming changes in the labor market, and more willing to take active measures to prepare for the future than full-time non-freelancers.
 An estimated 49% of freelancers indicate that they’re already witnessing the impact of automation on their work, as opposed to just 18% of full-time employees, while 65% of self-employed workers are already updating their skills to cope with the changes, as opposed to 45% of full-time employees.
 Looking at how well freelancers cope in the current housing and labor market paints a clear picture of what workers can expect from the shifting workforce.